 To help you keep track of your responsibilities, we’ve created a free LLC taxes checklist.

-What Factors to Consider When Choosing Your LLC Tax Treatment
+How to Choose Your LLC Tax Treatment

 There are a number of factors to consider when deciding which entity type to choose for LLC tax purposes.
 Each business structure is unique, and the tax laws change quite often.
 Therefore, you should seek the advice of a CPA and/or tax attorney who can evaluate your business and help you make this decision.

 When deciding which tax treatment works best for an LLC, consider how profits will be taxed, how the owners will be compensated, how to handle losses if the LLC is losing money, which entity type results in the lowest LLC taxes, and if you’ll need to pay self-employment or FICA taxes.

 The five key factors to consider when choosing your LLC tax treatment are: